-One of the most notable ways in which dental implants stand out is their ability to integrate with organic bone and soft tissue inside the mouth and jaw.
+One of the most notable ways in which dental implants stand out is their ability to integrate with the organic bone and soft tissue inside the mouth and jaw.
 Because implants are surgically placed, rather than designed to be rested on top of gum tissue, they develop an incredibly durable anchor with your jaw.
 This bonding plays a large part in the long-term benefits dental implants offer.
 On average, they last anywhere between 25 years and a lifetime without worry.

-Furthermore, dental implants function almost identically to natural teeth, whether you’re brushing, flossing or eating your favorite foods.
+Furthermore, dental implants function almost identically to natural teeth, whether you’re brushing, flossing, or eating your favorite foods.
 They require no more maintenance than natural teeth do and do not require the removal of existing tooth structure in order to place.
 Despite all this, the porcelain qualities of the crown combined with the rigid placement of the titanium post make them the most natural-looking solution available in dentistry, not simply the most structurally sound.

-Because of the versatile nature of dental implants, you don’t need to settle for a specific type treatment just to get teeth replaced in this way.
+Because of the versatile nature of dental implants, you don’t need to settle for a specific type of treatment just to get teeth replaced in this way.
 Consider your options below to better determine which method might work best for you!

 Single implants are restored using individual titanium posts and porcelain crowns.
 Titanium naturally bonds with bone and gum tissue, while porcelain most effectively blends in with neighboring teeth.